-- sonal forest and woodland that is probably a habitat formation unique in PNG.
-An undercollected flora closely related to that occurring in the Cape York Peninsula. - 7.
-Mount Bosavi/Aramia Watershed.
+- 7. Mount Bosavi/Aramia Watershed.
 An outlying Pleistocene volcano and vast alluvial plain.
 Virtually uninhabited.
 Proposed for national park status more than a decade ago, the forests of the great extinct Mount Bosavi volcano have long been recognized to be of importance to conservation in PNG.
 The tract comprises the volcanic cone plus lower slopes to the west and southwest.
 These forests are faunistically rich and virtually undisturbed. - 8.
 Doma Peaks/Leiwaro Highlands.
 Rich highlands environments with high scenic and biotic value.
-Doma Peaks (and Teri Gap) have been considered for national park - status.
+Doma Peaks (and Teri Gap) have been considered for national park status.
 These comprise a large mid-montane and upper montane tract of un-inhabited forest that is exceedingly rich in birds of paradise.
 Road access to 3000 meters on Tari Pass.
-Includes volcanic peaks. - 9.
-Kikori Karst/Lake Kutubu.
-Unknown and unsurveved. - Unknown and unsurveyed, with a remarkable karst topography and PNG's largest highland lake.
+Includes volcanic peaks.

+9. Kikori Karst/Lake Kutubu.
+Unknown and unsurveyed, with a remarkable karst topography and PNG's largest highland lake.
 Lake Kutubu supports a diverse aquatic plant flora, and 11 of the 14 known fish species in the lake are endemic to it.
-The also includes area an enormous tract of tower limestone, which botanically unknown.
+The also includes area an enormous tract of tower limestone, which is botanically unknown.
 Limestone floras in southeast Asia are often very rich, and, if the Great Papuan Plateau reflects this diversity, it is most important that detailed studies be made of its flora.
-The limestone flora is poorly known from New Guinea, but it will likely include many
+The limestone flora is poorly known from New Guinea, but it will likely include many undescribed species and possibly new generic records.

-- undescribed species and possibly new generic records. - 10.
-Giluwe.
+- 10. Giluwe.
 The massive Giluwe shield volcano is capped by the largest contiguous expanse of alpine vegetation in PNG.
 This is a globally significant montane and alpine wilderness threatened by logging of the beechpodocarp forests of its middle and upper slopes.
 Very rich biologically.
 Subalpine bogs extensive. - 11.
 Adelbert Mountains.
-Threatened lower montane forests that are home to the endemic fire-maned bowerbird, the rarest bird species in PNG and the bird species with the most circumscribed geographic range known for mainland PNG.
+Threatened lower montane forests that are home to the endemic fire-maned bowerbird. the rarest bird species in PNG and the bird species with the most circumscribed geographic range known for mainland PNG.
 The forests are little known but probably diverse. - 12.
 Bismark Highlands/Ramu Basin.
 From PNG's highest summit to one of its richest.